baboomerang/overclockSPD/README.md

 Shell scripts that provide linux users with tools to easily modify data (timings, voltages, configuration...) from multiple sticks of RAM.
 Other tools currently out there such as Taiphoon Burner, TB2BIN, RWEVERYTHING... only run on Windows.

-Features include, reading and writing entire SPD contents in one go, writing and saving multiple xmp profiles.
+Other scripts work but don't save the data in a compatbile (ready to flash) format.

-*THAIPHOON BURNER USERS: EMP files can be converted to a normal XMP too!*
+***It can also convert .emp files***(created by Thaiphoon Burner) into .xmp files.

 This project aims to make the transition from those Windows-based utilities much easier.